garcia91/pureconnect_demo_extension/README.md

 * `Welcome Message` : For future use.
 * `Big logo` : For future use.
 * `Small logo` : For future use.

+### Troubleshooting
+In case the configuration popup is stuck in loading mode : close the popup window and do `CTRL` + `F5` on the customer's website.
+Then you should be able to open the extension properly.